 - Lake OβHara Campground β strict quota conditions apply, you need to book 3 months in advance to the day when youβd like to visit

-Check out Parks Canada website for fees and more info.
-Alternatively, you can stay in campground in Lake Louise (28 km east from Field) or in Golden (with options for wild/free camping).
+Alternatively, you can stay in a campground in Lake Louise (28 km east of Field) or in Golden (with options for wild/free camping).

 Backcountry camping